sblantipodi/arduino_bootstrapper/README.md

 ```
 ```
 // For ArduinoIDE
-Simply import the ArduinoBootstrapper library from the library manager
+Simply import the Bootstrapper library from the library manager
 ```
 2) Import via git submodules (faster updates to latest releases)
 ```